 Each cavity 14 has a depth greater than its width.
 In top plan view, each cavity 14 may be of similar width in mutually-orthogonal horizontal directions or, substantially, rotationally symmetrical.
-Alternatively, each cavity 14 may be elongate in a horizontal direction, hence having a length greater than its width and possibly also greater than its death for every law the elongate with a new problem of energy of the elongate in the plan view of here.
+Alternatively, each cavity 14 may be elongate in a horizontal direction, hence having a length greater than its width and possibly also greater than its death for every law the elongate with a generally proton of the plan view of height.